Beach Camping Checklist – Essential Things to Bring

 While many standard campgrounds come with picnic tables and other amenities, you’ll be hard-pressed to find a picnic table while camping at the beach.

-As a result, you’ll want to pack your own camping table to ensure that you have a place to cook, eat, and relax while at camp.
+Consequently, you’ll want to pack your own camping table to ensure that you have a place to cook, eat, and relax while at camp.

 8. Portable fire pit